matchai/awesome-pinned-gists/README.md

 Displaying data from external services in a pinned gist.

-- [bird-box](https://github.com/matchai/bird-box) - Update a pinned gist to contain the latest tweets of a Twitter user
+- [bird-box](https://github.com/matchai/bird-box) - Update a pinned gist to contain the latest tweets of a Twitter user.
-- [waka-box](https://github.com/matchai/waka-box) - Update a pinned gist to contain your weekly WakaTime stats
+- [waka-box](https://github.com/matchai/waka-box) - Update a pinned gist to contain your weekly WakaTime stats.

 ## GitHub

 Displaying more detailed GitHub user data in a pinned gist.

-- [activity-box](https://github.com/JasonEtco/activity-box) - Update a pinned gist to contain the latest activity of a GitHub user
+- [activity-box](https://github.com/JasonEtco/activity-box) - Update a pinned gist to contain the latest activity of a GitHub user.

 ## Resources

 Resources for keeping pinned gists updated.

-- [gist-box](https://github.com/JasonEtco/gist-box) - A helper class for updating single-file Gists
+- [gist-box](https://github.com/JasonEtco/gist-box) - A helper class for updating single-file Gists.

 ## Contribute